JuniorBecari10/Zombies/README.md

 # Zombies

 An epic game where you have to fight various Waves of Zombies.
-Can you kill them all?
+Can you kill them all? <br>
 Runs directly on browser.

 ## How to Play